How to Stop Absorbing Other People’s Energy (And Protect Your Own)

 Build Recovery Into Your Day

 This recovery time does not need to be meditative or structured.
 It simply needs to be genuinely yours — time where you are not in service of anyone else’s emotional needs, where you can return to your own baseline and let what does not belong to you dissipate naturally.
+For a complete framework on building this kind of consistent daily protection practice, How to Build an Energy Protection Practice That Actually Sticks covers exactly how to make it sustainable long term.

 Why This Gets Easier With Practice

 Over time you may find that interactions which once left you depleted for hours now leave minimal residue.
 Not because you have become less sensitive or less caring but because you have developed a clearer and more stable sense of where you end and where other people begin.
+That shift is really the whole point of learning how to stop absorbing other people’s energy in the first place.

 That clarity is what genuine energy protection actually looks like — not a wall that keeps people out but a grounded sense of self that remains intact regardless of what is happening around you.

-For a deeper look at why certain people affect your energy more intensely than others read Why Some People Drain Your Energy More Than Others which explores the specific dynamics that make certain interactions more depleting and what you can do about them.
+For a deeper look at why certain people affect your energy more intensely than others, read Why Some People Drain Your Energy More Than Others, which explores the specific dynamics that make certain interactions more depleting and what you can do about them.

 What does it mean to absorb other people’s energy?

 Absorbing other people’s energy means taking on their emotional or psychological state without consciously choosing to.
 It goes beyond empathy — rather than simply understanding what someone else is feeling you begin actually feeling it yourself.
-The clearest sign is that your emotional state after an interaction reflects the other person’s internal world rather than your own circumstances.

 Why do I absorb other people’s energy so easily?

 People who absorb energy easily tend to be naturally sensitive and empathetic or to have developed a strong attunement to others’ emotional states as a learned survival skill.
-The nervous system learned to read and respond to emotional signals in the environment and continues doing so automatically.
-This sensitivity is not a flaw — it becomes problematic only when it operates without boundaries, causing you to take on what does not belong to you.

 How do I know if I am absorbing someone’s energy or just feeling my own emotions?